Swiftshine/Sprites/README.md

 ## NSMBU
 These were made with Tsuru in mind, made for my (now cancelled) NSMBU hack; "Super Mario Sunset".

-As of writing this, I haven't made the pull request to the [main Tsuru repo](https://github.com/Zenith-Team/Tsuru) yet, but I will in the future. (**Please don't try to make the pull request yourself, I will do that myself when I finish fixing some things.**)
+There are currently no plains to add these to the [main Tsuru repo](https://github.com/Zenith-Team/Tsuru).
+Please don't try to do it yourself, either.

 ### Resources
 These were pulled from old versions from when I was working on them, so they may or may not work.